fabian-gubler/.dotfiles-archive/README.md

 # Installation using Nix
 I have recently migrated my setup towards NixOS.

 Link of the repo can be found [here](https://github.com/fabian-gubler/nixos-config).

 # Legacy Installation using Ansible
+Note: The ansible scripts are written for Fedora

 ```bash
 # Clone dotfiles repository